Dubhe CLI for Sui

 Options:

---network Target network (mainnet/testnet/devnet/localnet) (default: localnet)
+--network Target network (mainnet/testnet/devnet/localnet) (default: localnet)convert-json

 Convert Dubhe configuration to JSON format.